pireddag/csvTable/README.md

 ### Details

-The shortcut, defined inside the Scheme file `progs/csvTable-init.csm`, executes the `insert-csvTable` function, defined inside the Scheme file `progs/csvTable.csm`, using as function argument the name of the file selected by means of the selection window.
+The shortcut, defined inside the Scheme file `progs/csv-table-init.csm`, executes the `insert-csv-table` function, defined inside the Scheme file `progs/csv-table.csm`, using as function argument the name of the file selected by means of the selection window.

-The `insert-csvTable` function inserts the data into the current buffer.
+The `insert-csv-table` function inserts the data into the current buffer.

 ## Warnings

 The function expects a file with a simple structure, where every row has the same number of entries, **separated by commas**, and **does not do any error-checking**.

-Any entry separator other than a comma will not be recognized by the `insert-csvTable` function.
+Any entry separator other than a comma will not be recognized by the `insert-csv-table` function.

 **I have done only a single test with a file having a structure different from what the plugin expects and TeXmacs did not crash, but I did not do enough testing to ensure that it will never crash when using the plugin, either on files formatted according to what the plugin expects or on other files.**

-If using the shortcut triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csvTable` form), please close the widget before returning to editing your TeXmacs document, as the widget won't be closed automatically.
+If using the shortcut triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csv-table` form), please close the widget before returning to editing your TeXmacs document, as the widget won't be closed automatically.

 ## Test file

-The repository includes a short .csv test file inside the `csvTable\doc` directory, `dataSchemeTable.txt`, which contains a 3x3 table.
+The repository includes a short .csv test file inside the `csv-table\doc` directory, `data-scheme-table.txt`, which contains a 3x3 table.